okkur/torproxy/README.md

 Route your http requests through the onion network without Tor browser

 ## Using Torproxy
+Note: The `master` branch is using [Caddy v2](https://caddyserver.com/), if you want to use Torproxy with previous caddy versions, check the `caddy-v1` branch.

-First you need to install Tor on your machine.
+If you want Torproxy to start a fresh instance of Tor, you need to install Tor on your machine.
 Take a look at the [Tor download instructions](https://www.torproject.org/download/)

-You can get torproxy as a plugin on caddy's [build server](https://caddyserver.com/download).
+You can get torproxy as a plugin on Caddy's `v1` [build server](https://caddyserver.com/download).

-Or install torproxy using `go get`.
+Or install torproxy's `v2` version using `go get`:
 ```
 go get go.okkur.org/torproxy/cmd/torproxy
 ```

-Create a config file.
+Create a config file like the example below.
+For more information about the available config options, check the [Configuration](/docs/configuration.md) page.
 ```
 example.test {
   torproxy example.test somewhereonthe.onion
 }
 ```

-Now you can run torproxy.
+Now you can run torproxy:
 ```
 torproxy -conf tor.test
 ```